Avataromvatar/rsschool-cv/cv.md

 **E-mail:** avataromvatar@gmail.com
 **Telegram:** @avataromvatar
 ## About myself:
+**Born:** 12.02.1983 Russia Izhevsk
 Husband and father of two girls aged 15 and 18.
 Curious, sociable, teachable and self-taught.
 I have passed an interesting life path from a plumber to a software developer, family and women's wardrobe are very motivating for growth.
+Love DnD, Traveler and other board role-playing games.
+Love create a Worlds, story and game.
-Now I want to strengthen my skills in JS, Dart, Backend.
+Now I want to strengthen my skills in JS, Dart, Backend or maybe go to gamedev.
 ## Skills and Proficiency:
 - 5 years in C/C++ software development for domestic and imported microcontrollers (1986BE92, 1986BE1, STM32);
 - 10 years in the development of PLC programs in LD, FBD, ST, C/C++, Lua;